 2. Hobby mindset implies you do it just for fun and for your own enjoyment.
 When you're doing something just for fun, convincing people to actually pay you what your time is worth can be a little challenging, agree?
 Business mindset sets the expectation that you are paid the value of your product and time.
 And bonus points for enjoying what you do!

 3. Hobby mindset implies you do this when you have time, not when you make the time.
 I KNOW you are staying up late, getting up early, working weekends and whatever hours it takes to get a job done.
-You are making time for this, sacrificing sleep and leisure and _insert something funny.
+You are making time for this, sacrificing sleep, leisure time and busting your tail to get it done and do it well.
 Business mindset conveys that you are professionally managing your most precious commodity, your time.

 4. Hobby mindset implies that you're not commited.
 That you could take it or leave it anytime you wanted.
 There's a lack of commitment, follow through and it’s likely that your “hobby” will get put on the back burner once the going gets tough or you get busy.
 Business mindset will go the distance when it's tough, when your sick, when you're tired, when you just want to quit.
 Business mindset will carry you through.
 Business mindset gives you ownership and responsibility through thick and thin.
 Business mindset goes the distance.

 5. Hobby mindset implies "I’m not really interested in seeing this be successful.
 I’m just going to see what happens.”
 Friends, can I tell you something?
 Your mindset has a direct effect on the success of your business.
 You want growth?
 Own that growth, make a plan and work towards it.
 Let’s change that “let's see what happens” mindset to “let’s see it happen” mindset.